 Kristin Kiesel, Jill J. MCCluskey, and Sofia B. Villas Boas 2011.
 Nutritional Labeling and Consumer Choices.
 Annual Review of Resource Economics 3 : 141-158. pdf-file

-Kristin Kiesel, Sofia B. Villas-Boas 2007.USDA organic—What is it worth to the Consumer?
+Kristin Kiesel and Sofia B. Villas-Boas 2007.USDA organic—What is it worth to the Consumer?
 ARE Update 11,2:5-8.pdf-file

-Kristin Kiesel, David Buschena, Vincent Smith 2005.
+Kristin Kiesel, David Buschena, and Vincent Smith 2005.
 Do Voluntary Biotechnology Labels Matter to the Consumer?
 Evidence from the Fluid Milk Market.
 American Journal of Agricultural Economics 87, 2: 378-392.

-Kristin Kiesel, David Buschena, Vincent Smith 2004.
+Kristin Kiesel, David Buschena, and Vincent Smith 2004.
 Consumer Acceptance and Labeling of GMOs in Food Products: a Study of Fluid Milk Demand.
 In R.D.
 Evenson and Vittorio Santaniello (Eds.): Consumer Acceptance of Biotechnology foods, CABI Publishing.

-(last updated September 2016)
+(last updated January 2020)